-Jimmy Fallon Does Donald Trump Impersonation Of Elvis Presley On The Tonight Show
+Jimmy Fallon Does Donald Trump Impersonation Of Elvis Presley On ‘The Tonight Show’

 Jimmy Fallon approached the latest episode of The Tonight Show intent on getting every last bit of laughter he could out of Donald Trump’s claim that he was once regularly reminded of a resemblance people saw between him and Elvis Presley.

-In a video that Vulture has reposted from the NBC production’s YouTube channel, Fallon sits on a stool with a guitar rested on his lap – while addressing applause from his studio audience on Tuesday night, November 27.
-As the clip rolls, it becomes evident by the leather suit and wig he is wearing, that Fallon is spoofing the look that Elvis donned during his classic 1968 comeback special.
-But within moments of him opening his mouth, the reasoning behind blond poking out from beneath the black pompadour on Fallon’s head dawned on viewers who connected the dots between his appearance and nasal-voiced Trump impersonation.
+In a video that Vulture has reposted from the NBC production’s YouTube channel, Fallon sits on a stool with a guitar rested on his lap — addressing applause from his studio audience on Tuesday night, November 27.
+As the clip rolls, it becomes evident by the leather suit and wig he is wearing that Fallon is spoofing the look that Elvis donned during his classic 1968 comeback special.
+But within moments of him opening his mouth, the reasoning behind a bit of blonde hair poking out from beneath the black pompadour on Fallon’s head dawned on viewers — who connected the dots between his appearance and a nasal-voiced Trump impersonation.

-“The warden threw a party in the county jail/ Everyone in my administration started to wail/ Indictments headed down to the whole West Wing/ You should have heard my lawyer Michael Cohen sing,” Billboard quotes Fallon as singing, as he then went on to deliver a performance of “Jailhouse Rock” that was modified to reflect Robert Mueller’s investigation into Russian meddling in the 2016 Presidential Election.
-“Let’s rock/ Everybody let’s rock/ Everybody with a White House job/ Was dancin’ to the jailhouse rock,” he’d eventually get around to repeating via lyrics to the song’s hook.
+“The warden threw a party in the county jail, Everyone in my administration started to wail, Indictments headed down to the whole West Wing, You should have heard my lawyer Michael Cohen sing,” Billboard quotes Fallon as singing.
+Fallon then went on to deliver a performance of “Jailhouse Rock” that was modified to reflect Robert Mueller’s investigation into potential Russian meddling in the 2016 presidential election.
+“Let’s rock, Everybody let’s rock, Everybody with a White House job, Was dancin’ to the jailhouse rock,” he’d eventually get around to repeating via lyrics to the song’s hook.

 Exclusive: Watch @JimmyFallon channel Trump as Elvis in 'Jailhouse Rock' spoof https://t.co/BFqzuud7Xv @FallonTonight